serokell/tezos-packaging/docs/baking.md

 ```

 By default `tezos-baking-<network>.service` will use the `baker` alias for the
-key that will be used for baking and endorsing.
+key that will be used for baking and attesting.

 ### Setting the Liquidity Baking toggle vote option